-Well, the hardware on the doors had been a booger ever since I owned it, so I whipped out my Dremel and ground them down to fit.
+Well, the hardware on the doors have been a booger ever since I owned it.
+So, I whipped out my Dremel and ground them down to fit.
 Wouldn’t you know I fix it when I’m not going to keep it.
 That’s how it always works, right?

-I distressed and then added the topcoat to the cabinet to give it extra protection, and we’re done!
+I distress and then add the topcoat to the cabinet to give it extra protection.

-I love the classic lines of this piece and if it had been in better shape, would have been pretty refinished to all wood.
+I love the classic lines of this piece.
+However, if it was in better shape, would have been pretty refinished to all wood.
 Check out that top…

 …sigh.
 So pretty, isn’t it?
 I think everyone should have vintage sideboard.